 Whether you’re beginning without an audience or starting with a sizable follower base, growing and maintaining a podcast takes time, dedication, and plenty of effort.
-In this article, we’ll share tips from an expert podcaster making seven figures, and explore the models and tactics to help you build a profitable podcast.
+In this article, we’ll share tips from an expert podcaster making seven figures, and explore models and tactics you can use to build a profitable podcast.
+Let’s get started.

-Before diving deep into the strategies of how to monetize a podcast, let’s set the stage with some tips from Kate Erikson from Entrepreneurs on Fire, a successful podcast with over 2000 episodes, over 1 million listens per month, and seven-figure annual revenue.
+Before diving deep into the strategies of how to monetize a podcast, let’s set the stage with some tips from Kate Erikson of Entrepreneurs on Fire, a successful podcast with over 2000 episodes, one million + listens per month, and a seven-figure annual revenue.

 Why is it a good idea to launch a podcast?

-- An Intimate Connection.
-For starters, podcasting gives you the ability to speak directly to your perfect audience and provide them with free, valuable, and consistent content.
-This creates almost immediate “know, like, and trust” with your listeners.
-The intimate connection that is created through audio is incredibly powerful.
+- Intimate connection – Podcasting lets you speak directly to your target audience.
+By delivering free, valuable, and consistent content, you can create an almost immediate “know, like, and trust” connection with your listeners.
+The intimate relationship that is created through audio is incredibly powerful.

 What’s it like in the early days of launching a podcast?

-Starting and launching a podcast requires a lot of work.
+Starting a podcast requires a lot of work.
 In the early stages, you have a lot of decisions to make.
 These are a few of the big ones:

 - What topic will you focus on?